Couteaucu/magichome-arduino/README.md

 <b>Rewrite to convert the Python library to a C++ one for use on an ESP32(should be similar to ESP8266)</b>

+<b>Rewrite on hold because I realized I can just use Adafruit and MQTT library to control these devices through IFTTT.
+It is most definetly not in a working state.
+the send function requires a packing function that I'm not sure how to translate from python.</b>

 This utility was designed for use with devices compatible with the MagicHome Wifi app.